huugof/quote-card/spec.md

 - Modify `render.mjs` → `renderSvg()` for layout, colors, fonts, sizes, quotation mark style.
 - Replace fonts by dropping TTF/OTF in `assets/fonts/` and adjusting the font load section.
-- Default size is **1200×630** for ideal OG previews; can be changed project‑wide.
+- Default size is **1200×628** for ideal OG previews (1.91:1); can be changed project‑wide.

 ---

 ## 8) Performance & Caching

-- PNGs are static files → naturally cacheable by the host/CDN.
+- JPEGs are static files → naturally cacheable by the host/CDN.
 - Use far‑future cache headers if your host supports custom headers; otherwise default host behavior is fine.
-- PNGs are content‑addressed by `id` (immutable); wrappers can be cached as well.
+- JPEGs are content‑addressed by `id` (immutable); wrappers can be cached as well.

 ---